donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 I Included the [lightgallery.js](https://raw.githubusercontent.com/sachinchoolur/lightGallery/master/src/js/lightgallery.js) minified to my main site main.min.js file as to have it initilized at all times for any page.
 I included it right after jquery.js and before any other Conjugated scripts.

-Adding all other LightGallery css and scripts in a dist folder under my assets folder.
+Adding all other LightGallery css and scripts in a assets/dist folder.
 In the same folder structure as in the [lightgallery repo](https://github.com/sachinchoolur/lightGallery), adding isotope.js, mousewheel.js and picturefill.js from CloudFlare CDN.

 Isotope.js latest at github repo: [isotope.js](https://raw.githubusercontent.com/metafizzy/isotope/master/js/isotope.js) and LightGallery Js and Css are required for this gallery including the below _gallery.sass file.